Communist Workers' Party (United States): Demise

-Subsequent to the Greensboro massacre, the group gave up its Leninist structure and moved towards a social democratic formation that would work for peaceful transition to socialism; it dissolved the Communist Workers' Party and formed the New Democratic Movement in 1985.
-The New Democratic Movement lasted only a few years.
+Subsequent to the Greensboro massacre, the group gave up its vanguardist structure and moved towards a democratic socialist and social democratic formation that would work for peaceful transition to socialism; it dissolved the Communist Workers' Party and formed the New Democratic Movement (NDM) in its place in 1985.
+NDM lasted only a few years.
 The most important remnant of the CWP/NDM can be found in the Greensboro Justice Fund, which continues to this day and promotes groups struggling for social justice.